Epitome87/Javascript-Bootcamp-Journey/README.md

 ## Section 30: Image and File Upload

-This section continues right off from the last lecture, where we are working on finishing our Admin Panel's ablity to add new products.
+This section continues right off from the last lecture, where we are working on finishing our Admin Panel's ability to add new products.

 #### `Originally Started: 10/28/2021`